Norman, my brother and owner of Vintage Tub and Bath, answered the question this way:

-That is a very broad question, and as such merits both a technical and practical answer.
+That is a very broad question and, as such, merits both a technical and practical answer.

 I'm writing about the "lead in a claw foot tub" issue.
 You said that Claw foot tubs from the early 1900's lead was used to smooth the outside of the tub.
 Be honest aren't most claw foot tubs from the early 1900's?
 If so what brands are the ones with the lead, this is a serious issue, I'm restoring a Colonial built in 1917 and that's exactly the early 1900's, I found a 4'6" claw foot is there a way to find out that it is coated with lead?
 And aren't all Claw foots from the early 1900's?
 Didn't they switch to square tubs in the mid 1900's? where the sides of the tubs don't show, and thus are not in need of smoothing because the exposed side of the square tubs are enameled.
 In other words I can't think of any claw foot tubs made after 1950.
 I was going to install a claw foot tub but after my plumber told me about the issue with lead and that I should test it, I'm now turned off by the whole deal because I have two little girls that I do not want to expose to lead.
 If you could clear this up that would be great.
 Other wise I'll sell the tub and switch to a modern tub.